WandenDourado/WandenDourado/README.md

 [![AWS][AWS]][AWS-url]

 ### Artificial Inteligence
-I'm also doing my master degree in artificial inteligence.
-You goind to find some codes in python retaled with IA area.
+I'm also doing my master degree in artificial intelligence.
+You going to find here some codes related with my research.

 <!--
 **WandenDourado/WandenDourado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.